rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 --------------------------------------

-After saying above that the first language you learn doesn't really matter, I'm going to go ahead and put in a recommendation for a first language.
+After saying above that the first language you learn doesn't really matter, I'm going to go ahead and give you a recommendation for a first language.
 Why would I do that?

 Some people just need a shove to get going.
 They won't just pick a language and start, so I recommend one that I think is useful as a training language.

-Most programmers of my era often started with something like BASIC on an 8-bit microcomputer.
+Most programmers of my era started with something like BASIC on an 8-bit microcomputer.
 This brain-damaging experience didn't seem to put many off then, and that leads many to assume that Basic (or Java, or C++) is fine to start with now.
 I disagree.